trivago/gollum/docs/src/gen/producer/file.rst

   a flush is aborted during shutdown.
 Set this parameter to "0" which does not abort the flushing procedure.
   By default this parameter is set to "0".

-**Batch/MaxCount** (default: 8192)

-  This value defines the maximum number of messages that can be buffered before a flush is mandatory.
-If the buffer is full and a flush is still underway or cannot be triggered out of other reasons, the producer will block.
-  By default this parameter is set to "8192".

-**Batch/TimeoutSec** (default: 5, unit: sec)

-  This value defines the maximum number of seconds to wait after the last message arrived before a batch is flushed automatically.
-  By default this parameter is set to "5".